-- 1. As required under Rule 9.3.2A of the Parliament's Standing Orders, these Explanatory Notes are published to accompany the Female Genital Mutilation (Protection and Guidance) (Scotland) Bill, introduced in the Scotlish Parliament on 29 May 2019. - 2.
-The following other accompanying documents are published separately: - a Financial Memorandum (SP Bill 47-FM); - a Policy Memorandum (SP Bill 47-PM); - statements on legislative competence made by the Presiding Officer and the Scottish Government (SP Bill 47-LC). - 3.
-These Explanatory Notes have been prepared by the Scottish Government in order to assist the reader of the Bill and to help inform debate on it.
-They do not form part of the Bill and have not been endorsed by the Parliament. - 4.
-The Notes should be read in conjunction with the Bill.
+1. As required under Rule 9.7.8A of the Parliament's Standing Orders, these revised Explanatory Notes are published to accompany the Female Genital Mutilation (Protection and Guidance) (Scotland) Bill (introduced in the Scottish Parliament on 29 May 2019) as amended at Stage 2 on 23 January 2020.
+Text has been added or amended as necessary to reflect amendments made to the Bill at Stage 2 and these changes are indicated by sidelining in the right margin.

+2. These Explanatory Notes have been prepared by the Scottish Government in order to assist the reader of the Bill and to help inform debate on it.
+They do not form part of the Bill and have not been endorsed by the Parliament.

+3. The Notes should be read in conjunction with the Bill as amended at Stage 2.
 They are not, and are not meant to be, a comprehensive description of the Bill.
 So where a section, or a part of a section, does not seem to require any explanation or comment, none is given.